plzm/rag-vector-agent-semantic-kernel/labs/lab6/README.md

 In this exercise, you will create your first Semantic Kernel agent that have a skill to get the current wheater of a city calling a public API.
 [Agent with skills](./EXE2_Agent.md)

 ### Exercise 3: Agent Group Chat
-In this exercise, you will explore advanced techniques and best practices for working with Semantic Kernel.
+In this exercise, you will explore build a team of 4 agent that going to work togther to solve an user trip request.
+[Group Chat agents](./EXE3_GRoupAgent.md)

 Happy coding!